lisa-lumos/Snowflake/08b-snowflake-cortex.md

 Snowflake recommends executing queries that call a Snowflake Cortex LLM Function with a smaller warehouse (no larger than MEDIUM) because larger warehouses do not increase performance.

+Vector embeddings use cases:
+- find similar documents using vector similarity

 ## ML Functions